911: Devil Fish

 Why couldn’t I have been Wendell Corey?

 Wendell Corey (1914-1968) was an actor who appeared as a supporting character in a string of films in the 1940s and 1950s, including Rear Window (1957) and The Big Knife (1955).
-He also acted in some lesser films, such as Show 104, Women of the Prehistoric Planet, and Show 815, Agent for H.A.R.M.
+He also acted in some lesser films, such as Show 104, Women of the Prehistoric Planet, in which he played Admiral King, and Show 815, Agent for H.A.R.M., in which he played Jim Graff.
 (Thanks to Christian Blaß for pointing out Corey's MST3K appearances.)

 Let’s see now—here’s the church, here’s the steeple … Oh, damn, I’ve got to practice.